https://invisible-island.net/mawk/

 Some features were not part of the POSIX standard until long after

 their introduction in mawk and other implementations.
-These have been
+These were

 o The built-in fflush first appeared in a 1993 AT&T awk released to